Trajectories

 The simplest built-in reference is HoverStepTrajectory.
 It produces piecewise-constant position and yaw targets, making it useful when the main question is transient behavior: overshoot, settling time, saturation, and mode switching are easy to read from step-like commands because the desired state is intentionally discontinuous.

-RectangleTrajectory is useful when you want long constant-velocity segments interrupted by sharp corner transitions.
-In practice, this exposes how the system handles direction changes, finite control authority, and heading updates along a piecewise path.
+RectangleTrajectory is useful for long constant-velocity segments interrupted by sharp corner transitions.
+In practice, the trajectory exposes how the system handles direction changes, finite control authority, and heading updates along a piecewise path.
 It is especially helpful when comparing smooth continuous curves against paths with hard geometric structure.

 HelixTrajectory introduces coupled horizontal and vertical motion.
 It is a good reference when the goal is to observe whether the controller or policy remains stable while translation, yaw alignment, and altitude evolution are all active at once.
 The optional vertical oscillation also makes it more informative than a purely planar circle.

 LemniscateTrajectory and LissajousTrajectory are both useful for broader workspace coverage.
 The lemniscate path repeatedly crosses through a central region, which helps reveal how the system behaves near curvature changes and self-crossing motion.
-The Lissajous path is more general and can cover a larger three-dimensional envelope with smooth periodic motion, making it useful for dense reference excitation rather than one isolated maneuver.
+The Lissajous path is more general and can cover a larger three-dimensional envelope with smooth periodic motion, making it useful for dense reference excitation instead of a single isolated maneuver.

 Read together, these trajectory families serve different engineering purposes.
 Step-like references are good for transient analysis, geometric loops are good for continuous tracking behavior, and richer periodic curves are good for exposing coupling effects across axes.
 That distinction is often more important than the exact mathematical formula of the path itself.